fivetran/functions/fivetran_api/Fivetran-REST-API-examples/README.md

 Reference: https://fivetran.com/docs/rest-api/connectors#syncconnectordata

 #### Usage:
 This example assumes a Linux environment and python3.
 It can be adjusted accordingly.
+The following should be added to a given users `crontab` with `crontab -e`.

 ```sh
 0 0,4,8,12,16,20 * * * /usr/bin/python3 /path/to/syncConnector.py --api_key <key> --api_secret <secret> --connector_id <id> >> ~/cron.log 2>&1